The Crisis Facing Native American Youth

-Historical Trauma Website: This provides information on the impact of historical trauma on the Native American community.
-All My Relations Video: This film is about the importance of cultural connections for Native American children.
-(44 min)
+All My Relations, a film about the importance of cultural connections for Native American children.
+(44 min.).

-Nak Nu We Sha Program, Yakama Nation: This film reflects on the importance of foster homes within the Native community.
-(9 min)
+Nak Nu We Sha Program, Yakama Nation.
+Reflect on the importance of foster homes within the Native community.
+(9 min.)

 Agencies Specializing in Native American Foster Care